-Appeal actions shall be coordinated through the graduation evaluator in the Records and Registration Office.
-Appeals must be made sufficiently in advance of graduation so that program planning can be done according to the decision of the board to approve, deny or reconsider the petition.
+To submit an appeal to the board, consult with the graduation evaluator in the Records and Registration Office in Sutton Hall.
+Submission of an appeal should be made sufficiently in advance of graduation so that program planning can be done according to the decision of the board to approve, deny or reconsider the petition.

-The Academic Appeals Board does not consider cases that apply to majors or minors or professional certification.
-The appropriate department chair or program director should be contacted regarding these matters.
+The Academic Appeals Board does not consider cases that apply to majors or minors, grade appeals or professional certification.
+Consult with the appropriate department chair or program director to discuss any of these matters.

-- Undergraduate students may make a one-time petition to have up to two consecutive terms removed from the calculation of their credits and GPA.
-The coursework must have been completed at least five calendar years prior to this petition.
+- Undergraduate students may make a one-time petition to have up to two consecutive quarters removed from the calculation of their credits and GPA.
+The course work must have been completed at least five years prior to this petition.

-- Forgiven courses cannot be used to satisfy any academic requirements.
+- Forgiven courses cannot be used to satisfy any academic requirement.

-- To be eligible, a student must have completed 24 consecutive credits post-return to EWU, maintained a GPA of 2.5 or higher and have indicated a pre-major or be declared in a major.
+- To be eligible for academic forgiveness, a student must have completed 30 consecutive credits at Eastern, maintained a GPA ≥2.5 and have declared a major.